PerseusRealDeal/ConsolePerseusLogger/APPROBATION.md

 ## iOS approbation result

-> The iOS app used to approbate the ConsolePerseusLogger 1.1.0 is [The One Ring](https://github.com/perseusrealdeal/TheOneRing).
+> The approbation iOS app for ConsolePerseusLogger 1.1.0 is [The One Ring](https://github.com/perseusrealdeal/TheOneRing).

 | Device          | Simulator | OS Version | Result  | Details |
 | --------------- | :-------: | ---------- | :-----: | ------- |